 It’s also possible to do some snorkeling from the shore at Dreams Resort & Spa and to a lesser extent, Secrets Resort & Spa, where you’ll need to wait for low tide and cross over the rocks at the end of Conejos Bay to find the best snorkeling area.
 Be wary of ocean conditions if you choose to swim here as the under currents can be strong.

-Travel Guide for Huatulco Snorkeling Tours, Tips, Gear and Excursions
+Travel Guide to Snorkeling Huatulco – Tours, Tips, Gear and Adventures

-Hurricane Divers is located in Santa Cruz harbour ( near the cruise terminal) and offers dive and snorkel excursions for half and full days.
+Hurricane Divers is located in Santa Cruz harbour ( near the cruise terminal) and offers dive and snorkel tours for half and full days.
 Book at least two or three days in advance.

 According to the environmental protection organization Marine Safe and many other sources, “swimmer pollution” is a major cause of declining coral reefs in many parts of the world, including the Caribbean, the Red Sea, Costa Rica and anywhere humans get into the water on or near a reef.